Durlov1603025/RAG-based-chatbot-for-U-of-A/README.md

-Project Title: U of A Graduate Studies Application Assistant
+**Project Title: University of Alberta Graduate Studies Application Assistant**

 The project is divided into 5 parts:
 1. Dataset Extraction